36th Asia-Pacific Roundtable

 - This session will focus on developments in Thailand, Myanmar and the Philippines, and how they impact on the broader region.

-- How has the formation of a new government shaped internal debates in Thailand on major power influence in the region?
+- How has the recent electoral process & subsequent developments shaped internal debates in Thailand on major power influence in the region?
 What would be some of its immediate foreign policy priorities?